 Can range from: over-chastisement, slapping with the hand, a belt, a stick or other object, to shaking, punching or throwing a child across the room.
 It can lead directly to neurological damage, physical injuries, disability or - at the extreme - death.
 Harm may be caused by the abuse itself and by abuse taking place in a wider family or institutional context of conflict and aggression.
-It also includes a parent/carer fabricating symptoms of or inducing illness in a child.
-Some physical abuse is reactive; some may be clearly premeditated with intent to cause harm.
+It also includes a clearly premeditated with intent to cause harm.

-Nealect:
+Neglect: